Change of Mind: Reception

 TV Guide found that the movie was gimmicky giving it one out of four stars.
 It did like the Duke Ellington soundtrack.
 Roger Ebert gave the movie 2.5 stars, stating that it tended to focus on the trial aspects of the movie rather than the main character's reaction to now being a black man.
 Ebert was pleased with the acting in the movie.
 In a review by Roger Greenspun of The New York Times it was found the movie failed to address any of the questions it was raising, and found the "pedestrian, sometimes conventionally audacious, direction " to be a hindrance.
 It did however praise the acting of St. Jacques and MacLachlan.
 The Encyclopedia of Science Fiction found the movie to be a rare treatment of racial issues in a science fiction film, nd that while the movie mostly succeeds, it did contain many crass lines of dialogue.

 Novelization

-A novelization of the movie was released in 1969 written by Chris Stratton.
+A novelization of the movie was released by Pyramid Books in 1969, written by Richard Hubbard under the pseudonym "Chris Stratton," which he employed for most of his tie-in work.